Contact hitter: History

 In the 1990s, contact hitters began to experience a decline as featured superstars of the game due to the rise in popularity of power hitters and the increased usage of steroids in baseball to achieve record-breaking home run statistics.
 While sluggers like Barry Bonds, Mark McGwire, Sammy Sosa, and Ken Griffey Jr. dominated the 1990s and partook in highly-publicized races for home run titles, a few contact hitters like Wade Boggs continued to contribute to their teams with less media popularity than previous contact hitters.
 In pursuit of home runs, players became less concerned about striking out.
 The average team in 1975 struck out 4.98 times per game whereas the average rose to 6.30 by 1995.
 Ichiro Suzuki of the Orix Blue Wave in Nippon Professional Baseball established himself as a legendary contact hitter in Japan in the 1990s.
 He did not come to Major League Baseball until 2001.

 When Suzuki signed with the Seattle Mariners in 2001, he made an instant impact as a superstar contact hitter.
 He won both the AL Rookie of the Year and the AL MVP in his MLB rookie season.
 Suzuki was defiantly immune to striking out in an era where strikeouts were continually on the rise.
 He never struck out more than 86 times and never posted a strikeout percentage higher than 17.7%.
 Accruing 3,000 MLB hits by 2016 and retiring as a player in 2019, Suzuki is considered the most recent contact-hitting superstar to play in Major League Baseball.

 In 2019, the average MLB team struck out 8.81 times per game, an all-time high in MLB history dating back to 1871.
-Despite the growing acceptance of strikeouts, the league still has many notable contact hitters, such as Juan Soto, Michael Brantley, Yuli Gurriel, Jeff McNeil, David Fletcher, and Luis Arraez.
+Despite the growing acceptance of strikeouts, the league still has many notable contact hitters, such as Michael Brantley, Yuli Gurriel, Jeff McNeil, David Fletcher, and Luis Arraez.